Multidimensional Chebyshev Systems - just a definition: History of Chebyshev systems

 The classical Moment problem is defined as follows: Find a non-negative measure $d\mu$ such that

-The solution of the problem includes conditions on the constants $c_{j}$ providing solubility.
-In the case of $N=2n-1$ the problem has been solved by the famous \emph{Gauss-Jacobi quadrature}; this solutions is based on the orthogonal polynomials $P_{n}$ (of degree $n$ ) which are orthogonal with respect to the inner product defined by
+The solution of the problem includes conditions on the constants $c_{j}$ providing solvability.
+In the case of $N=2n-1$ the problem has been solved by the famous \emph{Gauss-Jacobi quadrature}; this solution is based on the orthogonal polynomials $P_{n}$ (of degree $n$ ) which are orthogonal with respect to the inner product defined by

-The history is well described in the book of Krein and Nudelman ''The Markov Moment Problem'', actually based on the $1951$ paper of M. Krein.
-There it is said that A. Markov has realized that one may consider the Moment problem of the type
+The history is well described in the book of M. Krein and A. Nudelman \textquotedblright The Markov Moment Problem\textquotedblright \ \cite{kreinnudelman}, actually based on a $1951$ paper of M. Krein devoted to the ideas of Chebyshev.
+There it is said that A. Markov has realized that one may consider successfully the Moment problem of the type

 where the system of \textbf{continuous} functions $\left\{ u_{j}\left( t\right) \right\} _{j=0}^{N}$ represent a \textbf{Chebyshev system }in the interval $\left[ a,b\right] $, i.e. any linear combination